vidyavinobha/Intermediate-SQL-commands-executed-on-Oracle-Apex-database/README.md

 # SQL
 This document contains some basic and intermediate SQL commands executed on Oracle Apex database.
-Usage of Aggregate functions, Group By, Order By
+I have used the required combination of aggregate functions, Group By, Order By to retrieve data from the database configured on Oracle Apex.
+The SQL command is followed by the respective output screenshot.